Library

 The following business alignment principles help keep your work valuable and relevant:

-Tie Features to Goals
+Tie features to goals

 Every feature you build should clearly link back to specific business outcomes, like sales growth or user retention.

-Balance Innovation and Practicality
+Balance innovation and practicality

 Always ensure new ideas support your business goals and don't just chase trends.

-3. Consistency Principles
+3. Consistency principles

 When your UI patterns stay familiar, users quickly learn how your product works.